-You can add the Open file location feature in Windows XP (similar to what you have in Windows Vista) using one of the two methods.
-Method 1 uses a .REG file, and Method 2 uses a VBScript that I wrote.
+You can add the Open file location feature in Windows XP (similar to what you have in Windows Vista) using two methods.
+Method 1 uses a registry file, and Method 2 uses a VBScript.
 No additional shell extensions are needed!

-To remove the option, use the findtarget-undo.reg file.
+To remove the option, create a file named

 Here is a VBScript that I wrote which adds the Open file location command to the context menu of shortcuts (.lnk files)